Dinh Tran: Early years

 Tran was first introduced to ice skating at a birthday party.
 He started taking lessons at the Yerba Buena ice rink, which offered free lessons to children from Tenderloin.
 Later, his family was granted a free membership at the Skating Club of San Francisco and also found a local sponsor.

 Early in his career, he was coached by Jeffrey Crandell.
 Tran sustained a sprained ankle and shin splints in the 2017–18 season.
 In October 2017, he debuted on the ISU Junior Grand Prix (JGP) series, placing twelfth in Poland.
 He won silver in the junior men's event at the 2018 U.S. Championships.

 Tran sprained his ankle three more times in the fall of 2018.
 At the 2019 U.S. Championships, he repeated as junior silver medalist.

 Senior career

 By the 2019–20 season, Tran was training under Dee Goldstein.
 He placed ninth at his JGP assignment.
 He qualified to the senior men's event at the 2020 U.S. Championships, where he finished eighth.

 Making his senior international debut, he placed ninth at the 2021 U.S. International Figure Skating Classic in September.
 In January, he finished eighth at the 2022 U.S. Championships.

 In August 2022, Tran won silver at the Philadelphia Summer International.
 He then appeared at two Challenger competitions, placing thirteenth at the 2022 CS Lombardia Trophy and seventh at the 2022 CS Finlandia Trophy.
-Following Eric Sjoberg's withdrawal, Tran was invited to his first Grand Prix event, the 2022 Skate America.
+Following Eric Sjoberg's withdrawal, Tran was invited to his first Grand Prix event, the 2022 Skate America, where he finished tenth.